What is the STAR method?

 - Result: What was the outcome of your actions?
 How did it benefit your company?
 Can it be quantified?

-Let’s take a look at our applicant’s STAR statement as an Uber driver:
+Let’s take a look at two examples:

 In some instances, Situation and Task can be categorized together.